Camping in South Dakota

 Over 50 state parks and recreation areas offer camping in South Dakota.
 Comfort stations close down during the winter months, but camping is welcome year-round in most parks as some are closed due to eagle nesting.

-Camping reservations are available in most state park and recreation areas within 90 days.
+Camping reservations are available in most state park and recreation areas within 90 days of arrival.

 Top 10 Things to Remember When Making a Reservation